getsentry/sentry-docs/src/collections/_documentation/platforms/native/ue4.md

 ## Event Attachments

 The files within the crash uploaded to Sentry can be persisted using *Event Attachments*.
-Learn more about these in [Attachments] (/enriching-error-data/attachments/)
+Learn more about these in [Attachments](/enriching-error-data/attachments/).

 {% include platforms/event-attachments.md %}